 11:50 – At INI “people smile all the time!”

 14:20 – Enjoying walks in Cambridge

-Dan Aspel speaks to Dr Emine Yildirim, one of the first three recipients of the new Simons Postdoctoral Fellowships in Mathematics.
+Dan Aspel speaks to Dr Emine Yildirim, one of the first five recipients of the new Simons Postdoctoral Fellowships in Mathematics.

 Subscribe for the latest updates on events and news

 Isaac Newton Institute for Mathematical Sciences, 20 Clarkson Road, Cambridge CB3 0EH United Kingdom

 Tel: +44 1223 335999 Email: firstname.lastname@example.org